cocomarine/music-library/README.md

 - PostgreSQL
 - Sequelize to interact with database
 - Building databases in a Docker container
-- CRUD operation
+- CRUD (Create, Read, Update and Delete) operations
 - Using Postman to manage API requests
 - Integration testing with Mocha and Chai
 - Use of Dotenv to store sensitive information
 - Use of Nodemon to automatically restart the node application when code changes

-## Technologies and languages

-- JavaScript
-- Node.js
-- Express
-- Node Package Manager (npm)
-- PostgreSQL
-- Mocha / Chai
-- Github Actions workflow
+- Github Actions for automated testing
-- Postman
-- Docker

 ## API end points